Why Buy Silver?

 90% Silver U.S. Coins (pre-1965): These silver coins consist of dimes, quarters, half-dollars and dollar coins that were minted in the United States prior to 1965.
 They are made up of 90% silver and are great coins to purchase if you are looking to just get your feet wet.

-Silver Numismatics are coins that have a special value to collectors, usually old coins that are rare.
-Numismatic silver coins will carry a higher premium based upon rarity.
+Historic silver are coins that have a special value to collectors, usually old coins that are rare like Morgans and Peace Dollars.
+These silver coins will carry a higher premium based upon rarity.
 The rarer the coin the more valuable it will be.
 Sometimes the silver value is the least important factor in determining the value of an old silver coin.

-Morgan silver dollars are the most popular and commonly traded numismatic silver coin.
+Morgan silver dollars are the most popular and commonly traded historic silver coin.
 Common date coins are valued at close to the spot price while rarer date can be worth thousands of dollars.

-Purchasing numismatic silver coins is the most expensive way to buy silver but it can be very lucrative as well.
+Purchasing these types of silver coins will cost more, but they can be very lucrative as well.
 Some very rare coins have performed very well over the years.
 For example the 1893 S Morgan in near perfect condition is worth somewhere around $500,000 and at one point it was only worth $1.
 This coin has been very lucrative for its owner.

 Either type of silver can be a great investment over the long-term, especially as congress continues to print money to cover deficit spending.
 Which type you should buy will be up to what your goals and objectives are.